jdanielkim/carcrash/README.md

 Seeing what factors create the most severe injury

-Predicting how severe an injury might be when contacting emergency services
+Emergency services predicting how severe an injury might be

 Creating more precautions for drivers